twentyhub/energyonline/content/terms-and-conditions.md

 7 WHAT ACCESS DO YOU NEED TO PROVIDE?
 7.1 **You** must:

-• provide to us, the meter company, the network company and/or other third parties who own energy supply equipment on **your** premises, safe and unobstructed access to metering equipment, and any equipment of the network company or any other person on **your** premises between 8.00am and 7.00pm, Monday to Sunday, excluding public holidays;
+• provide to **us**, the meter company, the network company and/or other third parties who own energy supply equipment on **your** premises, safe and unobstructed access to metering equipment, and any equipment of the network company or any other person on **your** premises between 8.00am and 7.00pm, Monday to Sunday, excluding public holidays;
-• provide to us, the meter company, the network company and/or other third parties who own energy supply equipment on **your** premises, immediate access to **your** premises at any time for safety reasons or to prevent serious damage to property or the environment;
+• provide to **us**, the meter company, the network company and/or other third parties who own energy supply equipment on **your** premises, immediate access to **your** premises at any time for safety reasons or to prevent serious damage to property or the environment;
-• allow to us, the meter company, the network company and/or other third parties who own energy supply equipment on **your** premises, access for installation, connection, testing, inspection, maintenance, repair, replacement, alteration, servicing, cleaning, disconnection or removal of any equipment owned by us and/or a meter company and/or a network company and/or other third parties including removal of any equipment up to 6 months after termination of supply to **you**;
+• allow to **us**, the meter company, the network company and/or other third parties who own energy supply equipment on **your** premises, access for installation, connection, testing, inspection, maintenance, repair, replacement, alteration, servicing, cleaning, disconnection or removal of any equipment owned by **us** and/or a meter company and/or a network company and/or other third parties including removal of any equipment up to 6 months after termination of supply to **you**;
 • ensure that any dog or other animal that may make entry unsafe is secured to enable safe and easy access;
-• keep us informed about any health and safety and/or Resource Management Act 1991 requirements or issues at **your** premises that could be relevant to our representatives or the representatives of a meter company or a network company or other third parties who own energy supply equipment on **your** premises when they visit your premises;
+• keep **us** informed about any health and safety and/or Resource Management Act 1991 requirements or issues at **your** premises that could be relevant to our representatives or the representatives of a meter company or a network company or other third parties who own energy supply equipment on **your** premises when they visit your premises;
 • keep **your** trees and other vegetation regularly trimmed to a safe distance from any lines, pipes, substations, meters or equipment, to comply with the Electricity (Safety) Regulations 2010 in relation to any work near lines, the network or other electrical equipment, and the Electricity (Hazards from Trees) Regulations 2003.
 The Electricity (Hazards from Trees) Regulations 2003 specify the distances trees and other vegetation must be kept from power lines.
 If vegetation grows within these minimum distances (or Zones) cutting or trimming will be necessary.  **You** can view a summary of these regulations here.
 If **you** do not comply with these regulations (including any amendments to these regulations), **you** will be liable for the costs of carrying out any work arising as a result of **your** non-compliance.

-7.2 **You** must, if requested by us, turn off the energy at **your** premises to enable access for the purposes referred to above.
+7.2 **You** must, if requested by **us**, turn off the energy at **your** premises to enable access for the purposes referred to above.

 7.3 Except in routine situations (such as reading or inspecting a meter that is located on the outside of a building) or emergency situations, before accessing **your** premises, either we, the meter company, network company and/or the other third parties who own energy supply equipment on **your** premises, will provide written notice to **you** of: